tjelvar-olsson/tjelvar-olsson.github.io/_drafts/embo_day8.md

 - oscillator
 - damped oscillator

-Dr Jaeger then showed that the AC/DC circuit in the Gap system could be used to create:
+Dr Jaeger then showed that the AC/DC circuit in the gap system could be used to create:

 - Stable boundaries in the anterior of the fly embryo, set by attractors
 - Moving boundaries in the posterior of the fly embryo, governed by a damped oscillator